-Although temporal logic still lacks a general modeling method at this moment, the logical dynamic systems under propositional logic have already been well studied and can be used as the computational part of a CPS.
-Since the birth of the semi-tensor product (STP) of matrices (see \cite{che11,che12}), modeling logical dynamic systems is no longer a problem.
-Using the algebraic state-space representation (ASSR) method based on the STP approach, a logical dynamic system can be described as a linear-like system, one can then have an insight into the system through a structure matrix.
-Benefiting from the STP approach, plenty of unsolved problems, not only logical dynamic systems but also finite games and other applications, have been readily solved.
-For example, stability and stabilization \cite{li12,li14,men19,li20,hua21}, controllability \cite{che09a,che14,li15,che18}, observability \cite{for13,las13,zha16,guo18,zha20a,yu22,liu22}, bisimulation \cite{li18,li21,li22}, output tracking \cite{li17,zha18,zha19}, identification \cite{che11a,wan22} and many other control problems of logical dynamic systems.
+Although temporal logic still lacks a general modeling method, the logical dynamic systems of propositional logic have already been well studied with the STP approach and can be used as the computational part of a CPS.
+Since the birth of STP of matrices (see \cite{che11,che12}), modeling logical dynamical systems is no longer a problem.
+Using the algebraic state-space representation (ASSR) method based on the STP approach, a logical dynamical system can be described as a linear-like system, and one can then gain insight into the system through a structure matrix.
+Using the STP approach, many unsolved problems, not only in logical dynamical systems but also in finite games and other applications, have been easily solved.
+For example, stability and stabilisation \cite{li12,li14,men19,li20,hua21}, controllability \cite{che09a,che14,li15,che18}, observability \cite{for13,las13,zha16,guo18,zha20a,yu22,liu22}, bisimulation \cite{li18,li21,li22}, output tracking \cite{li17,zha18,zha19}, identification \cite{che11a,wan22} and many other control problems of logical dynamical systems.

-Using the ASSR method, the structures of the logical control networks and the discrete-time SLSs are unified to compose a linear-like hybrid system.
-When analyzing the discrete-time SLSs, the advantages of the ASSR method are two-fold: \begin{itemize} \item The algebraic model of logical control networks can be embedded into discrete-time SLSs in the commonly used state-space model, and then be considered a whole system with hybrid states. \item The characteristics of the logical control networks, furthermore, the restrictions of the switching signals, inherited from the structure of the logical control networks, do not need separate consideration. \end{itemize} Based on the derived hybrid system, this paper firstly discusses the reachability, controllability, observability, and reconstructibility problems of discrete-time SLSs under logic dynamic switchings and then provides criteria for the system realization problems.
-The corresponding necessary and sufficient conditions for the four properties, as well as an algorithm that provides an easy way to verify the controllability problem, are obtained.
+Using the ASSR method, the structures of the logical control networks and the discrete-time SLSs are unified to form a linear-like hybrid system.
+When analyzing the discrete-time SLSs, the advantages of the ASSR method are twofold: \begin{itemize} \item The algebraic model of logical control networks in discrete-time SLSs can be embedded in the commonly used state-space model and then considered as a whole system with hybrid states. \item The properties of logical control networks, together with the limitations of switching signals inherited from the structure of logical control networks, do not need to be considered separately. \end{itemize} Based on the derived hybrid system, this paper first discusses the problems of reachability, controllability, observability, and reconstructibility of discrete-time SLSs under logic dynamic switching, and then provides criteria for the system realization problems.
+The corresponding necessary and sufficient conditions for the four properties are obtained, as well as an algorithm that provides an easy way to verify the control problems.